 Your code will be reviewed for the following objective:

-Each team member should submit the link to the project's GitHub repository (or InVision link for Design students) to the Team Week code review on Epicenter before the end of the day.
+Each team member should have a copy of the project repo on their own GitHub account.
+Then, each team member needs to submit the link to the project's GitHub repository to the Team Week code review on Epicenter by the deadline:

 Visit Independent Projects and Code Reviews lesson for details on how to submit your code, how feedback works and course completion requirements.